luis-galvez/OccuProb/docs/cli.rst

 --min_temp MIN_TEMP       Maximum temperature in K (default: 0)
 --max_temp MAX_TEMP       Maximum temperature in K (default: 500)
---plot                    Plot the results and save them as image files --size SIZE SIZE          Width and height of the output image, in inches (default: 8.0 6.0)
+--plot                    Plot the results and save them as image files --size SIZE SIZE          Width and height of the output image in inches (default: 8.0 6.0)
 ========================= ==================================================================